 Hello, I’m Jason.

-It’s a bit ironic that, as I’m writing this, I’m having a pretty hard time being active in my faith.
+So it’s a bit ironic that, as I’m writing this, I’m having a pretty hard time being active in my faith.
 I’ve been struggling to do things that help strengthen my faith: prayer, engaging in Scripture, etc. Instead, I’ve been spending far too much time on social media and video games, and trying to avoid studying for a Statistics final (which is what I’m doing as I write this).

 Yet, despite these shortcomings, failures, and unfaithfulness, God has not moved away from me.
 Even when I feel far from God, Scripture assures me that he remains close by.